engthiago/Onbox.TypeSharp/README.md

 # Onbox.TypeSharp
-Commandline app to convert CSharp data models into Typescript
+Commandline app to convert CSharp data models into Typescript.

 ## Advantages
 * Do not depend o Visual Studio